Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Also, if one of the modules is the one draining battery power, disconnecting the battery for the amperage test will turn the module off and prevent you from identifying the parasitic source, since the module will reset.

 With the drop voltage test, you don't have to worry about disturbing computer modules; it is a less invasive way to locate a faulty circuit, and it works on older models just as well.
+However, you need a quality DMM (digital multimeter) for this test.

-Before you begin, though, make sure you have a fully charged battery and that your meter probes have pointy ends to reach the two small test points on the back of each fuse; otherwise, you'll make inaccurate readings.
+Before you begin, though, make sure you have a fully charged battery and that your meter probes have clean, pointy ends to reach the two small test points on the back of each fuse; otherwise, you'll make inaccurate readings.

 With this test, you'll check for the presence of voltage drop (lost voltage due to resistance in a circuit caused by heat from current flow).